 We are able to draw on the academic strengths of Conrad Grebel, including, for example, Canada’s oldest Peace and Conflict Studies program.
 We are also able to tap into the University of Waterloo’s culture of innovation as we pursue our three priorities of research, incubation, and community engagement.

 Most importantly, we are able to support and amplify the activities of a diverse and dynamic group of participants: students, faculty, emerging initiatives, and established peace organizations.
-Making use of our wonderful new space to create opportunities for learning and growth among peace scholars, practitioners, and supporters is what my colleague Michelle and I are focused on every day.
+Making use of our wonderful new space to create opportunities for learning and growth among peace scholars, practitioners, and supporters is what my colleagues and I are focused on every day.

 At the end of the day, however, our measure of success will be determined by what happens beyond the walls of the fourth floor at Grebel—in other words, by the ways our participants are better able to advance peace in church and society.